code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 export default Todo;
 ```

-We have explicitly called out how different todo modes correspond to different
+This explicitly calls out how different todo modes correspond to different
-components, and added a safe fallback in case our Todo is in an invalid state.
+components, and adds a safe fallback in case our Todo is in an invalid state.
-Safest fallback is one which is least error prone, in this case, it is simply to
+Safest fallback is one which is least error prone.
+In this case, it is simply to
 render nothing.

-We'll have to modify our bootstrap todo items in initial state to also have a
+Update todo items in initial state to also have a mode.
-mode.
 In `src/index.tsx`

 ```diff
       todosById: {